sinLuke/EAZYFitness/readme.md

 ### 3. Trainer Home Page

-- fire a notification on student's device `2` hours before every course that has been approved.

 - Show next course, current course (if some schedule course is happening) Blocks.
 - Show New course Notify menu, trainer can approve or decline that course (added from admin).
 - Trainers can report stdent been absent or illness, didn't bring his/her card, ect. during the course time and not been `scaned`.
 - Trainers can view all the curse that finished.
 (The table shows the multiplier, the total finish time is the course time \* the multiplier)
-- Trainers cannot view the course time been settlemented (The table shows the multiplier), only the admin can view it.
 - If the course involves more than one (`2` and `3`, more than 3 is not supported) trainees (students), the multiplier will be adjusted (The value will be discused in the furture)

 | `status`         | Next course        | Current course     | New course Notify | Reschedule       | Finished<br>`n` trainees | Settlement<br> `n` trainees |